Quiz bots — A new way to increase conversions

 You have a list of potential leads that have gone cold.
 Instead of emailing them a free coupon(as you regularly might)- send them a quiz bot.

-It will certainly stand out amongst all the other promotional emails and not in a bad way.
+It will certainly stand out amongst all the other promotional emails, and not in a bad way.

 Use case 2: Employee Training

-New company policy is made, and your employees NEED to learn it.
+A new company policy is made, and your employees NEED to learn it.
 But they hate the regular quiz modules with their awful UI and copious, text-heavy pages.
 Try turning the module into a quiz.

 The experience will certainly be more enjoyable, and your employees might actually remember what the policy is.